The Shocking Truth About Commercial Dog Food

 • Animal fat

-All are products of the rendering process.
+All are products of similar rendering process.

-Toxic Waste and Euthanized Pets
+and Euthanized Pets

 Fish oil is commonly contaminated with mercury and other heavy metals.

-Unwanted metal contaminants can be traced to a variety of sources including pet collars, ID tags, surgical pins, and needles.
+Unwanted metal contaminants can be traced to a variety of sources including pet collars, ID tags, surgical pins and needles.

-Finding a Use for Spoiled Grocery Meats
+Even Spoiled Grocery Meats

-Every day, out-of-date supermarket meats as well as spoiled fish and poultry arrive by the truckload… right in their original Styrofoam trays and shrink wrap.
-There’s simply no time for the tedious task of unwrapping each individual package of the many thousands of rejected products.
+Every day, out-of-date supermarket meats as well as spoiled fish and poultry arrive by the truckload, right in their original Styrofoam trays and shrink wrap.

-Unfit for Humans… Legal for Dog Food
+Yet Legal for Dog Food

 • Slaughterhouse waste (organs, heads, hooves, beaks, feet)